Hedgehogs can make great pets for the right people but are you one of them?

 Just as in the wild, hedgehogs sleep during daylight hours and can be sensitive to the light.

-While some rare hedgehogs are okay with being played with or awaken during the day, most of them will become very grumpy when they aren’t awake during their natural time.
+While some rare hedgehogs are okay with being played with or awakened during the day, most of them will become very grumpy when they aren’t awake during their natural time.

 It may be great for families who are not around during the day.
-This is as long as there is someone that can look after the mammal.
+This is as long as someone can look after the mammal.

 Though hedgehogs are generally calm and peaceful pets.
 Also, they are very timid creatures and can become nervous and extend their quills if handled roughly.

-If your kids are typically loud and rambunctious, you may want to consider another pet.
+If your kids are typically loud and rowdy, you may want to consider another pet.
 Hedgehogs can become very frightened by loud noises!

 Hedgehog Temperament & Personality

-Hedgehogs require only 30 minutes of socialization per day, and some are perfectly content being left completely on their own.
+Hedgehogs require only 30 minutes of daily socialization, and some are perfectly content being left entirely on their own.

 Whatever your hedgehog’s personality is, it is suggested that you spend a small amount of time with it out of his cage each day.

-Although they may look a bit dangerous with their sharp-looking quills, they are not typically harmful at all, and hedgehogs rarely bite.
+Although their sharp-looking quills may look a bit dangerous, they are not typically harmful at all, and hedgehogs rarely bite.